Skip to main content

 Calculate Nutrition for Selections

-As the user toggles options, call the calculate mutation:
+As the user toggles ingredients on and off, call the calculate query:

 nutrition {